 Admission is a little pricey, but you can also wander the grounds, visit the little Geyser Museum, and stop by the petting zoo.

-Looking for a place to stay on your Napa Valley getaway?
 Look for the perfect Napa Valley Airbnb stay: